arjver/AHS-EW-SAR-dashboard/README.md

 # Make sure elixir and mix are installed
 mix deps.get
 iex -S mix
-# Now web_dashboard.py should be able to send stuff to the server
+# Now web_dashboard.py should be able to send stuff to the server (after you put in the correct server IP)
 ```

 ## Screenshots